 Objective of the Game

-- Players win if they have a total that is higher than the hand of the dealer without going over 21.
-In this scenario, they receive even money (1:1).
+- Players win when their total is higher than the dealer’s without exceeding 21.
+In this case, they receive even money (1:1).

 Evaluating Hands